deco-protocol/deco-base/README.md

 # Split Protocol for DSR

-Split protocol allows users to exchange dai for two assets tied to a future maturity date- Zero Coupon Dai(ZCD) and Dai Claim Coupon(DCC).
-Split protocol then locks this dai in the Dai Savings Rate contract immediately and gives these guarantees to any ZCD and DCC asset holder,
+Split protocol allows users to exchange dai for two assets tied to a future maturity date- Zero Coupon Dai(ZCD) and DSR Claim Coupon(DCC).
+Split protocol locks this dai in the Dai Savings Rate contract immediately and gives the following guarantees to any ZCD and DCC asset holder,

 - ZCD owner receives the original dai deposit after the maturity date.
 - DCC owner receives the savings earnt by this dai deposit from issuance until maturity date.